katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ```

 </details>
+&nbsp;

+- To compare the content between two PDF files, use the following keywords:

 <details><summary> compareFromPage keyword </summary>

 ### Description

-To compare a particular page of two given PDF documents.
+This keyword compares a particular page of two given PDF documents.
 The value returns true if the pages match, false if otherwise.
 ### Parameter
 <table width="854">
 <tbody>